ZsoltF94/ZsoltF94/README.md

 ## About me
 - I’m currently working the game "Forgotten" with my team FSF Games
-- I’m currently learning Unity
+- I’m learning and working in Unity